Luxor Egypt Travel Guide

 Reduced visibility, respiratory discomfort.

-October to April for comfortable site visits.
+October to April for comfortable visits to sites.

 Visit early to avoid heat, even in shoulder season.

-Avoid strenuous activity during peak sun hours.
+Avoid strenuous movement during peak sun hours.

 The Egyptian Pound (EGP) is the local currency.
 ATMs are widely available.
 Banks and official exchange offices offer good prices.
 Avoid street money changers.
 Larger hotels and shops accept credit cards; smaller establishments prefer cash.